carpentries/instructor-training/_episodes/13-live.md

 >
 > Watch this video of [live coding done poorly][live-coding-bad]
 > and this video of [live coding done right][live-coding-good]
 > as a group and then summarize your feedback on both.
+> In the videos, the bash shell `for` loop is taught,
+> and it is assumed learners are familiar with how to use a variable,
+> the `head `command and the content of the `basilisk.dat unicorn.dat`
+> files.

 {: .challenge}

 ## Live Coding Top 10